OpusCapita/react-crudeditor/README.md

       },

       /*
-       * Either an array of arrays (representing tabs) -- in case of tabs,
+       * Either an array of arrays (representing tabs) -- for tabbed layout,
        * or an array of arrays (representing sections) and objects (representing fields) -- otherwise.
        */
       formLayout: [